aber1998/task-3/README.md

 # task-3
-انشأت chat botb  لعيادة good health clinic تمكن المراجعين من حجز المواعيد بكل سهوله
+created a chat bot for the good health clinic that enables patients to book appointments with ease